Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/learn-registrar.md

 ![registrar](assets/registrar/13.jpg)

 Again, just like how you did in the above.
-By using your account to sign the "Challenge" data that you received on Twitter in the [Sign and Verify](https://axiasolar.js.org/apps/#/signing) page.
+By using your account to sign the "Challenge" data that you received on Twitter in the [Sign and Verify](https://AXIA.js.org/apps/#/signing) page.

 ![registrar](assets/registrar/14.jpg)

 Paste the signed data to the chat and you would receive the verification status after 1 to 2 minutes.

-If everything has been verified successfully, you would see your account verification status has been marked as "reasonable" with a green tick icon on the [Accounts](https://axiasolar.js.org/apps/#/accounts) page.
+If everything has been verified successfully, you would see your account verification status has been marked as "reasonable" with a green tick icon on the [Accounts](https://AXIA.js.org/apps/#/accounts) page.

 ![registrar](assets/registrar/15.jpg)

 Congratulations!
-Your identity should now show as a green "verified" checkmark on AXIASolar-JS Apps.
+Your identity should now show as a green "verified" checkmark on AXIA-JS Apps.